sisso/rust-mud/docs/space.md

 Ship components are furniture in rooms.
 They can be examited, managed and repair lack of crew cause % performance degradation in every task.

-## DV require to land and move between planets
+## DV require to land and move between planet
 https://camo.githubusercontent.com/78adc73bf13274c230318a14f1cc34bdb7337b28/687474703a2f2f692e696d6775722e636f6d2f4141474a7644312e706e67

 # Forum